 Simona Halep contested the championship match in her debut appearance at the WTA Finals in 2014 (lost to Serena Williams), but she is yet to go past the round robin phase in four attempts since then (2015-2017; 2019).
 She missed the 2018 edition due to a back injury.
 One would have thought that the slow hard courts of Singapore and Shenzhen would benefit her counterpunching style, but the Romanian hasn’t been able to make an impact in the tournament since that runner-up finish in 2014.

-Perhaps a reason for that is fatigue at the end of the season- the supremely consistent Romanian has played at least 60 tour-level matches in six of the last seven seasons and has finished inside the top five in each of the last six years.
+Perhaps a reason for that is fatigue at the end of the season – the supremely consistent Romanian has played at least 60 tour-level matches in six of the last seven seasons (not counting the truncated 2020) and has finished inside the top five in each of the last six years.
 Despite her struggles at the season-ending Finals, she was year-end No. 1 in 2017 and 2018.

-Halep has again been on the move in 2020, winning Dubai, reaching the semi-finals of the Australian Open and the quarter finals in Adelaide.
-The Wimbledon champion is currently fourth on the Race, and is well on course to feature at the WTA Finals for the for the sixth time in her career.
-If she can stay fit and remain fresh (the current break should help with that!), she has obviously got the ability to go really deep and possibly claim her maiden title at the tournament.
+Halep went 23-3 in 2020, winning Rome, Prague and Dubai and reaching the semifinals of the Australian Open; there’s no reason to expect anything less from her in 2021 than to qualify for the WTA Finals for the seventh time.
+If she can stay fit and remain fresh, she has obviously got the ability to go really deep and possibly claim her maiden title at the tournament.

 There are no guarantees that Serena Williams will qualify for the WTA Finals, let alone participate at the tournament, but if there’s any chance that Serena will play in any WTA draw, then she’s got to be somewhere amongst the title favourites.